Guide To Making a Claim

 The amount of compensation you could be entitled to can vary greatly.
 The biggest indicator of the value of a case is the seriousness of the injury or disease.
 The amount of compensation you will receive is linked to the levels of pain, suffering and loss of amenity your disease or accident has caused you.
 How your injuries will affect you in the future will also be considered e.g. if you will be able to work again.

-If you would like more information regarding the personal injury claims process, please get in touch with our expert team by calling our national accident helpline number.
-Alternatively, you can make an enquiry online.
+If you would like more information regarding the personal injury claims process, please get in touch with our expert team by calling 0800 342 3206 or by making an enquiry online.

 Read about Our App a mobile application that uses the latest technology to keep you upto date and in touch with your case 24/7.READ CLIENT REVIEWS